Roche could add to sweetener to land Illumina

-ZURICH/LONDON Roche Holding ROG.VX raised its bid for U.S. gene sequencing company Illumina (ILMN.O) to $6.7 billion (4.2 billion pounds) in an effort to force its reluctant board to negotiate a sale and left the door open for a further increase to seal the deal.
+ZURICH/LONDON Roche Holding ROG.VX raised its bid for U.S. gene sequencing company Illumina (ILMN.O) to $6.7 billion in an effort to force its reluctant board to negotiate a sale and left the door open for a further increase to seal the deal.

 A source familiar with the situation told Reuters the company could increase its bid further if Roche found more value in the business during its due diligence.